 By itself, it is not just harmless but also increasingly common.
 Couples send intimate pictures, texts or emojis to each other all the time.
 And when they are in deep throes of an intimate relationship, these can actually be fun and play a role adding spice to their sex lives.

 Sexting goes beyond just harmless flirting or hitting on someone.
 The intimacy of the act makes it all the more inappropriate.
 The question that actually needs to be asked is – is sexting cheating if you are in a relationship?
-There is also that nagging doubt that creeps in after you catch your partner sexting – what will it lead to next and is it worth forgiving an act like this?
+There is also that nagging doubt that creeps in if there are signs your husband is sexting, or after you catch your partner sexting read-handed.
+What will it lead to next and is it worth forgiving an act like this?

 “I sexted and felt guilty initially but look, I haven’t cheated on anyone.
 It’s just sending a few flirty texts, I receive equally flirtatious responses…it’s just sexual banter.
 It puts me in a light mood – I can share stuff with her that I can’t with my wife,” he says.